msagesser/msagesser.github.io/ds226-2023/final.md

 **Timeline & Submissions**
 - Day 1: Make groups
 - Day 4: Interim Review with external experts (not graded): present a meaningful first draft or prototype of your project
+- Day 5: meet Marcel for group office hour, present meaningful response to feedback from interim review
+- Day 7: By the start of the day, present final project, including title, concept note, and presentation outline; and then workshop all elements on this day in the classroom
+- Day 7: By midnight, submit final video for content approval to client
 - Day 8: Final Review with external experts at C Future City
+- Sunday after the last class (June 4, 2023, 23:59pm), submit full final project including all parts